tmobile/magentaA11y/_checklist-native/chip.md

   - `SuggestionChip`, `ElevatedSuggestionChip`

 ### Groupings
-- Group visible labels in Chip (if applicable) to provide a programmatic name for the Chip
+- Sometimes a visible label is provided.
+Associate or group label with chip to provide a programmatic name
-- Group label with data to ensure reading order is logical.

 - **Android Views**
   - `ViewGroup`